Human T-lymphotropic virus 2: Clinical significance

-HTLV-II has not been clearly linked to any disease, but has been associated with several cases of myelopathy/tropical spastic paraparesis (HAM/TSP)- like neurological disease and may cause chronic lung problems.

-An impact on platelet count has been observed.

 In the 1980s, HTLV-2 was identified in a patient with an unidentified T cell lymphoproliferative disease that was described as having characteristics similar to the B cell disorder, hairy cell leukemia.
 HTLV-2 was identified in a second patient with a T cell lymphoproliferative disease; this patient later developed hairy cell leukemia, but HTLV-2 was not found in the hairy cell clones.
-The cause of hairy cell leukemia is not known, but it is no longer believed to be related to viral infections.

 Treatment

 There are few treatments including chemotherapy and antiretrovirals that can slow the viral load but no cure or definitive treatment exists for HTLV-2.